Apostille Services in Florida Explained: What You Need for International Documents

 The signature on the document is authentic

-The document is valid for use in another country
+The document is valid for international use

 When Do You Need Apostille Services?